Createdd/Writing/articles/VotingApp.md

 ___
 - create a mongoose Schema for your users (to track them in your database)
 - fill the callback function of your passport.js file when implementing the twitter strategy, with filtering your database for the user and creating a new one if a user is not existing
+- use the connect-mongo package to create a mongoStore and store your sessions in MongoDB
 - create a function to test if a user is authenticated and implement it in your desired routes (providing sufficient **authorization**)
 - the implementation can look like this:
 ```javascript